N1cEiner/hicointest/source/API-WaaS-V2/api_tsolution.rst

 3）The customer system orders are compared with those in the WAAS system

-4）4) If the order quantity, amount and status are correct, the reconciliation will be successful; Otherwise, if the reconciliation is abnormal, contact WAAS technician to help deal with it
+4）If the order quantity, amount and status are correct, the reconciliation will be successful; Otherwise, if the reconciliation is abnormal, contact WAAS technician to help deal with it

 .. image:: images/api_tsoulution_duizhang.png